 In the early Spring we participate in the weekend Southern Oregon WELCA Retreat at St. Rita’s, where women from Lutheran churches all over Oregon gather.
 We also participate in the annual WELCA Sunday.

-Sarah Circle: Sarah Circle meets the third Tuesday of every month at 6:30 p.m.
+Sarah Circle: Sarah Circle meets the third Tuesday of each month at 6:30 p.m.
 We meet at different restaurants in the area to share a meal and Christian fellowship.
 We invite all women interested to join us.

 Sarah Circle also helps with funerals as needed, and we take part in providing cookies for Coffee Hours, etc. Anywhere we might be needed, Sarah Circle helps.